vgavrilova/veggieBurger/README.md

 The behaviour of the app depends fully on human interactions!
 The animation makes it esier for a user to understand which features are blocked right now due to i. e. yet unadded burger ingredients.

 This project was created with React and I continue to update it.
 In the future updates I will complete this readme with the full information about the app.
-Till then feel free to ckeck my code and contact me if you have any remarks and/or suggestions!
+Till then feel free to check my code and contact me if you have any remarks and/or suggestions!